Zum Inhalt springen

 • Gentle Cleanser

 That's it.
-Two minutes in the morning, two minutes in the evening.
-Simple skincare routines like this one are sustainable, age-appropriate, and genuinely effective for most children and tweens.
+Two minutes in the morning and two minutes in the evening.
+Simple skincare routines like this are sustainable, age-appropriate and genuinely effective for most children and tweens.

 Recommended Starter Routines from Lav Kids

-Lav Kids designs gentle, dermatologically tested skincare products specifically for young, sensitive skin.
+Lav Kids creates gentle, dermatologically tested skincare products specifically for young, sensitive skin.
 All products are cruelty-free, free from harsh chemicals and common irritants, and formulated with children's skin development in mind.

 Daily Face Routine for Everyday Protection

-The Daily Face Routine from Lav Kids is an ideal starting point for kids, tweens, and pre-teens building their first skincare habits.
-This bundle includes a cleanser, moisturizer, and SPF—covering all three essential steps in one simple set.
-Designed for everyday protection, it supports clean, hydrated, and sun-protected skin without overcomplicating the process.
+The Daily Face Routine from Lav Kids is an ideal starting point for children, tweens and pre-teens building their first skincare habits.
+This bundle includes a cleanser, moisturiser and SPF, covering all three essential steps in one simple set.
+Designed for everyday protection, it supports clean, hydrated and protected skin without making the routine complicated.

 Complete Face Trio for Healthy Skin Habits

-The Skin Refresh Trio Bundle (Complete Face Trio) combines a facial foaming cleanser, moisturizer, and lip butter—a great starter skincare set for children who are just beginning to explore personal care routines.
-It's particularly well-suited for kids who want a straightforward introduction to gentle care for growing skin, including some much-needed love for dry or chapped lips.
+The Skin Refresh Trio Bundle (Complete Face Trio) combines a facial foaming cleanser, moisturiser and lip butter, making it an excellent starter skincare set for children beginning to explore personal care routines.
+It is particularly suitable for those who want a simple introduction to caring for growing skin, while also helping with dry or chapped lips.

 All-Day Hydration Support

-For children who struggle with dryness, the All-Day Face Cream Duo offers dedicated day and night hydration support.
-Using a daytime and nighttime moisturizer helps maintain skin comfort around the clock—a practical choice for children with dry or sensitive skin types.
+For children who struggle with dryness, the All-Day Face Cream Duo provides dedicated day and night hydration support.
+Using a daytime and night-time moisturiser helps maintain skin comfort around the clock, making it a practical choice for children with dry or sensitive skin.

 Sun Protection Made Easy

 The Sun Ready Set makes daily SPF habits easy to establish.
-Suitable for outdoor activities, school days, sports, and holidays, this set encourages consistent sun protection from an early age—one of the most impactful skincare habits a child can develop.
+Suitable for outdoor activities, school days, sports and holidays, this set encourages consistent sun protection from an early age, one of the most valuable skincare habits a child can develop.

 Extra Moisture for Growing Skin

 Older tweens and teens experiencing hormonal skin changes may benefit from the Teen Moisturising Face Duo.
-Formulated to maintain hydration during periods of increased skin activity, this duo supports comfortable, balanced skin as children move through adolescence.
+Formulated to maintain hydration during periods of increased skin activity, this duo supports comfortable, balanced skin throughout adolescence.

 Common Skincare Mistakes Parents Should Avoid

-Even well-intentioned skincare routines can cause problems when a few common pitfalls aren't considered.
+Even well-intentioned skincare routines can cause problems if a few common mistakes are overlooked.

 Using Adult Skincare Products on Children

-Adult formulations often contain active ingredients—retinoids, AHAs, BHAs, high-concentration niacinamide—that are inappropriate for children's developing skin.
-Always choose products designed for young, sensitive skin.
+Adult formulations often contain active ingredients such as retinoids, AHAs, BHAs and high concentrations of niacinamide that are unsuitable for children's developing skin.
+Always choose products designed specifically for young, sensitive skin.

 Introducing Too Many Products Too Soon

-More products does not mean better skin.
-Introducing multiple new products simultaneously makes it difficult to identify what's working and what might be causing irritation.
-Start with one or two products and expand gradually, if needed.
+More products do not necessarily mean better skin.
+Introducing multiple new products at the same time makes it difficult to identify what is working and what may be causing irritation.
+Start with one or two products and expand gradually if needed.

 Overwashing the Skin

-Washing the face more than twice a day strips the skin's natural oils and disrupts the barrier.
+Washing the face more than twice a day can strip away the skin’s natural oils and disrupt the skin barrier.
 Once in the morning and once in the evening is sufficient for most children.

 Skipping Daily Sunscreen

-Sunscreen is not optional—even on cloudy days or during school hours when children are briefly outdoors.
+Sunscreen is not optional, even on cloudy days or during school hours when children spend short periods outdoors.
 Making SPF a non-negotiable part of the morning routine is one of the most protective habits parents can establish.

 Following Social Media Trends Without Guidance

-Not everything trending online is appropriate for children.
-Some viral skincare products contain ingredients that are genuinely harmful to young skin.
-Parents should research ingredients carefully and, when in doubt, consult a dermatologist.
+Not everything trending online is suitable for children.
+Some viral skincare products contain ingredients that may be harmful to young skin.
+Parents should research ingredients carefully and, when in doubt, seek advice from a dermatologist.

 How to Choose Safe Skincare for Kids